Rearranged Stochastic Heat Equation: Introduction

 \subsection{Diffusions with values in the space of probability measures}

 {\bf \textit{Wasserstein diffusions}}.
-The search for common noise(s) that would be able to force some practicable smoothing properties on the space of probability measures is in fact connected to another question that has been addressed by a series of authors for almost fifteen years: what should be a Brownian motion on the space of probability measures?
-Whilst there has not yet been an answer to this question that may be called canonical, the existing candidates are usually referred to as ``Wasserstein diffusions''.
-This terminology echoes the notion of Wasserstein space, which is defined as the space ${\mathcal P}_2({\mathbb R}^d)$ of probability measures (on ${\mathbb R}^d$, for some $d \geq 1$) having a finite second moment, and which is equipped with the $2$-Wasserstein distance ${\mathcal W}_2$.
-Many works from calculus of variations have demonstrated the interest to endow the Wasserstein space with a kind of Riemannian structure, see for instance the earlier works \cite{JKO,Otto1,Otto2} and the book \cite{AGS}.
-In this approach, the tangent space at a probability measure $\mu \in {\mathcal P}_2({\mathbb R}^d)$ is the closure in $L^2({\mathbb R}^d,{\mathbb R}^d;\mu)$ (the space of $\mu$-square integrable functions from ${\mathbb R}^d$ into itself) of smooth compactly supported gradient vector fields on ${\mathbb R}^d$.
+Searching for common noise(s) able to force some practicable smoothing properties on the space of probability measures is connected to a \emph{distinct} question addressed by a series of authors for almost fifteen years: what should be a Brownian motion on the space of probability measures?
+Whilst there has not yet been an answer to this question that may be called canonical, the existing candidates are usually referred to as ``Wasserstein diffusions'' (we emphasise that we do not propose a candidate Wasserstein diffusion in the sense described below).
+This terminology echoes the notion of Wasserstein space, defined as the space ${\mathcal P}_2({\mathbb R}^d)$ of probability measures (on ${\mathbb R}^d$, for some $d \geq 1$) with finite second moment, equipped with the $2^{nd}$ Wasserstein distance ${\mathcal W}_2$.
+Many works from calculus of variations demonstrate the interest to endow the Wasserstein space with a kind of Riemannian structure, see \cite{JKO,Otto1,Otto2} and the book \cite{AGS}.
+In this approach, the tangent space at $\mu \in {\mathcal P}_2({\mathbb R}^d)$ is the closure in $L^2({\mathbb R}^d,{\mathbb R}^d;\mu)$ ($\mu$-square integrable functions from ${\mathbb R}^d$ into itself) of smooth compactly supported gradient vector fields on ${\mathbb R}^d$.
 Accordingly, the \textit{Wasserstein derivative} or intrinsic gradient of a functional defined on ${\mathcal P}_2({\mathbb R}^d)$ reads, at any $\mu \in {\mathcal P}_2({\mathbb R}^d)$, as the gradient of a real-valued function (i.e., a potential) defined on ${\mathbb R}^d$.
-Roughly speaking, this potential corresponds to the so-called flat or functional derivative used in the formulation of the generator of the aforementioned Fleming-Viot process, see \cite{Dawson,DawsonMarch,Stannat}.
-Wasserstein diffusions are usually expected to be diffusion processes with values in ${\mathcal P}_2({\mathbb R})$ that are consistent with the metric ${\mathcal W}_2$.
-For instance, the small time large deviations are expected to have ${\mathcal W}_2^2$ as rate functional and the local variance (or quadratic variation) in the corresponding chain rule (or It\^o formula) is expected to derive from the Riemannian metric.
+Roughly speaking, this potential corresponds to the so-called flat/functional derivative used to formulate the generator of the aforementioned Fleming-Viot process, see \cite{DawsonMarch,Dawson,Stannat}.
+Wasserstein diffusions are usually expected to be valued in ${\mathcal P}_2({\mathbb R})$ and consistent with ${\mathcal W}_2$; i.e. the small time large deviations having rate functional ${\mathcal W}_2^2$ and the local variance (or quadratic variation) in the corresponding chain rule (or It\^o formula) is expected to derive from the Riemannian metric.
 Whilst the Fleming-Viot process is not a ${\mathcal W}_2$-Wasserstein diffusion, examples are known.
-The most famous one is the $1d$ Wasserstein diffusion constructed by von Renesse and Sturm in \cite{vRenesseSturm}.
-The key point in \cite{vRenesseSturm} is to introduce a parametrised class of \textit{entropy} probability measures on ${\mathcal P}([0,1])$ - the space of probability measures on the unit interval - and then to consider, under each of these probability measures, the Markov process associated with the Dirichlet form generated by the Riemannian metric.
-The entropy probability measures are constructed in two steps: the first one is to equip the space of quantile functions on $[0,1]$ with a Poisson-Dirichlet measure and the second one is to transfer the latter measure onto ${\mathcal P}([0,1])$ by means of the natural isometry that exists between the space of quantile functions equipped with the $L^2$-norm and the space ${\mathcal P}([0,1])$ equipped with ${\mathcal W}_2$.
+The most famous is the $1d$ Wasserstein diffusion constructed by von Renesse and Sturm, in \cite{vRenesseSturm}, wherein they introduce a parametrised class of \textit{entropy} probability measures on {${\mathcal P}([0,1])$} { - the space of probability measures on $[0,1]$ - } and then to consider, under each of these probability measures, the Markov process associated with the Dirichlet form generated by the Riemannian metric.
+The entropy probability measures are constructed by transferring Poisson-Dirichlet measures on the space of quantile functions on {$[0,1]$} onto {${\mathcal P}([0,1])$}, by means of the isometry that exists between the two spaces when the former is equipped with the $L^2$-norm and the latter with ${\mathcal W}_2$.
 The same isometry plays a key role in our work, however we use slightly different quantile functions.